kaleb-himes/wolfSoFT/README.md

 this nature.

 \--------------------------------------------------------------------------</br>
-FRAMEWORK 3: Building Custom SubModules (of the wolfSSL and wolfCrypt libraries)
+FRAMEWORK 3: Building Custom SubModules (of the wolfSSL and wolfCrypt libraries)</br>
 \--------------------------------------------------------------------------</br>

 ```